lixiannn/secure_code_review/README.md

     ```
   The code above is vulnerable as `session_id` is exposed in URL and there are no authentication and authorization checks.

-- **Session elevation**: Unauthenticated users are less security inclined, if thier unauthenticated session ID was captured and remains unchanged even after they log in, the malicious user who captured the unauthenticated session ID would now be able to impersonate the user.
+- **Session elevation**: An attacker could have captured a session ID prior to user login.
+If the same session ID is reused when the user logs in, then the attacker can gain access to the elevated session using the captured session ID.

 </details>